mohammedmidhat/LDPC_QKD/code_parsing_decoder_gen/README.md

 Where the geenrated .coe files live

 **`decoder_Verilog_files/`**
-Where the generated Verilog files live
+Where the generated Verilog files live.
+There's also top.v in this dirtectory, which is not generated

 **`decoder_files_gen.py`**
 Generates Verilog files